KBlixt/PlexDBI/README.md

     cd /opt && git clone https://github.com/KBlixt/PlexDatabaseEditor.git && cd PlexDatabaseEditor

-at this point you can run it if you give it sudo privileges, it will set up the syslink and the config file for you. but you'll still have to configure the config file. but if you just run the script it will tell you what's wrong and how to fix it.
+at this point you can run it if you give it sudo privileges, it will set up the syslink and the config file for you. but you'll still have to configure the config file. but just run the script and it will tell you what's wrong and how to fix it.

     sudo python3 PlexDatabaseEditor.py